 - Lay two craft sticks down horizontally, tip to tip.

-- Place a glue line along the top of another craft stick, turn it over, and lay it on top of the 2 craft sticks laying horizontally to attach them.
-Repeat this step 5 times to make 5 extra long craft sticks for the back wall of the nativity.
+- Place a glue line along the top of another craft stick, turn it over, and lay it horizontally on top of the two craft sticks to attach them.
+Repeat this step five times to make five extra long craft sticks for the back wall of the nativity.

 - Line the completed craft stick backboards up horizontally.
-Place 2 more regularly-sized popsicle sticks on top of the far left and far right sides of the horizontally placed extra long popsicle sticks.
+Place two more regular-sized popsicle sticks on top of the far left and far right sides of the horizontally placed extra-long popsicle sticks.
 Do your best to ensure they are as evenly spaced as possible.

 - Use a pencil to place a dot on the verticle popsicle stick where the craft sticks overlap.